 - Insulation R-values are minimum acceptable levels and must be determined according to Federal Trade Commission rule. - R-values for walls represent the sum of cavity insulation plus insulated sheathing, if any.
 The second R-value for mass walls applies when more than half the insulation is on the interior of the mass wall. - The insulation for basement walls must be from the top of the wall down 10 feet below grade or to the basement floor, whichever is less.
-Basement wall insulation is not required in warm-humid locations as defined in IECC Figure R301.1 and Table R301.1.
+Basement wall insulation is not required in warm-humid locations as defined in IECC Figure R301.1 and Table R301.3(1).
 Insulation requirements for crawl space walls are further specified in IECC section R402.2.11. - Floor insulation must be installed to maintain contact with the underside of the subfloor decking.
 Refer to the code for details allowing insulation to be installed on the lower side of the ceiling cavity. - Access doors from conditioned spaces to unconditioned spaces (e.g., attics and crawl spaces) shall be weatherstripped and insulated to a level equivalent to the insulation on the surrounding surfaces.
 Vertical access doors are permitted to meet the fenestration requirements in Table R402.1.2. - Insulation requirements for slab on grade floors are further specified in IECC section R402.2.10.
-R-5 shall be added to the required slab edge R-values for heated slabs.
+R-5 insulation shall be provided under the full slab area for heated slabs, in addition to slab edge insulation R-values.